Guy Adams

 Guy Adams (born 6 January 1976) is an English author, comedian, and actor, possibly best known for the novel The World House.
 Adams is also a regular writer for Big Finish productions, who produce audio plays based on Doctor Who, as well as several other properties.

 Biography

-Adams has also written several books for the Doctor Who franchise, including the BBC Books Torchwood novel, The House That Jack Built.
-Adams's second book in his The Heaven's Gate Chronicles series, entitled Once Upon Time in Hell was published on 31 December 2013.
-The first book was also published in 2013 and was entitled The Good, The Bad and the Infernal.
+Adams has also written several books for the Doctor Who franchise, including the Torchwood novel, The House That Jack Built.

-He starred as a mugger on British soap opera, Emmerdale and has also tried stand-up with his own material.
+He played a mugger on British soap opera, Emmerdale and has also tried stand-up with his own material.
 Adams has also portrayed Sherlock Holmes before embarking on creating his own original novel featuring Holmes.